sociomantic-tsunami/microbe/README.rst

 ``<insert JS framework here>`` magic works ?

 This is being developed as both an ongoing learning experiment, as well as something actively used in projects.
-The goal being to write an efficent library in both ES5 and ES6 to be ready for the future.
+The goal being to write an efficent library in ES6 to be ready for the future.
 Due to the nature of it's development, Microbe is only using ES6 functionality that can be shimmed.

 Microbe, which is aiming to be somewhat general and expandable,